fdrgiit/DMOS/Project 1/Readme.md

 #Scheduling

-For this project you are to write routines that will allow a program to run, with multiple threads, using NON-preemptive scheduling on most Unix/Linux operating systems.
+For this project I wrote routines that will allow a program to run, with multiple threads, using NON-preemptive scheduling on most Unix/Linux operating systems.